mruhul/Bolt.IocScanner/README.md

 ## Does it bind to all implemented interfaces?

-Yes if a class implement more than one interfaces the lib bind the class agains all interfaces.
-In case of Singleton and Scoped lifecycle all interface bind agains same instance.
+Yes if a class implement more than one interfaces the lib bind the class against all interfaces.
+In case of Singleton and Scoped lifecycle all interface bind against same instance.
 For example:

     [AutoBind(LifeCycle.Singleton)]
     public class Implementation : IProvideName, IProvidePrice